 Oracle Bones, the Predecessors of the Yijing

-To understand what are these oracle bones, we will go through the history of its discovery in the beginning of the 20th century.
+To understand what are these bones, we will go over the history of its discovery in the beginning of the 20th century.

 “Dragon bones” were an expensive but not uncommon remedy in Beijing pharmacies.
-They were prescribed in powdered form, but on this occasion, the antiquarian Wang Yirong acquired a piece of unground bone.
-The piece was clearly a real bone, but it had inscriptions on its surface.
-Wang, along with his friend Liu E (劉鶚, 1857-1909), recognized the inscriptions as ancient writing and began investigating with sellers to obtain more whole pieces.
-However, access to the bones was denied by the pharmacists, who preferred to keep the origin of their medicine a secret.
+They were prescribed in powdered form, but on this occasion, the scholar Wang Yirong acquired a piece of a whole bone.
+The piece was a real bone, though it had several strange markings on its surface.

 Bone fragment with inscriptions

 The inscriptions are some of the earliest manifestations of the Chinese language, and many characters show up for the first time carved on these bones.
-These are oracle documents, meaning records of divination.
+Some were hunting trips records or war documents, but most of them were oracle documents, that is, records of divination.

 These divinations were carried out at the court of the Shang kings, and many of the questions were about military ventures, agriculture, or journeys and partnerships.
 In addition, there are records of dates, meteorological and astrological information, including one of the earliest accounts of a solar eclipse.